This post may contain affiliate links. Read my full disclosure policy.

 How to make Muesli!
-A healthier, lower-calorie, sugar-free, oil-free, cholesterol-lowering alternative to granola, that can be made ahead with ingredients you probably already have, and best of all- no cooking required!
+A healthy, low-calorie, sugar-free, oil-free, alternative to granola, that can be made ahead with ingredients you probably already have, and best of all, no cooking required!
 Vegan and Gluten-free, in just 10 minutes.

-But first… What is Muesli?
-Muesli is a classic European breakfast cereal typically made with rolled oats, nuts, dried fruits, and seeds.
+Muesli is a classic European breakfast cereal typically made with raw rolled oats, nuts, dried fruits, and seeds.
+Created by a physician in Switzerland named Maximilian Bircher-Benner, it is often referred to as “Bircher Muesli”.

-Muesli is only sweetened with the addition of dried fruit and berries.
-So in a nutshell, muesli is sugar-free with no added fat, which boils down to….basically a lot fewer calories, but still as filling!
-But the real kicker here is…. oats are like little scrubbers for our arteries, actually lowering cholesterol levels.
+It’s granola’s healthier cousin!
+Sugar-free with no added fat, meaning a lot fewer calories, but still just as filling!
+But the real benefit here is that raw oats are like little scrubbers for our arteries, lowering our cholesterol levels!

 This Muesli recipe can be made in 10 minutes flat and is a great way to sift and sort through your pantry and use up what you already have.
-There is no cooking required, simply assemble, mix and store.
+No cooking is required; simply assemble in a bowl, mix and store!

 This Muesli recipe makes enough for 8 cups which will get you through 2 weeks of breakfast.
 A nice make-ahead breakfast to have on hand when time is short and life is busy.

-• With milk– warm or cold, dairy milk or nut-based milks, or soy milk.
+• Add milk– warm or cold, dairy milk or nut-based milks, or soy milk.
+I love vanilla almond milk or soy milk.

-• With Yogurt- again, dairy or plant-based yogurt.
+• Add Yogurt- again, dairy or plant-based yogurt.

-• With honey or maple- optional but tasty.
+• Add honey or maple syup- optional but tasty.

 • Sprinkle with nutmeg or cinnamon